ucb-eecs251b/sp22-labs/lab2/spec.md

 a complete accelerator, but this lab should have given you the basic tools to go forward and build all sorts of Chisel hardware generators.

+## Deliverables

+You should only need to edit the following files in order to get all tests to pass:
+- RhoPi.scala
+- Chi.scala
+- Iota.scala
+- Datapath.scala
+- CtrlFSM.scala

+***Your lab 2 submission should consist of a zip file containing the following items:
+1. A file containing your responses to questions 1 and 2
+2. All scala files in `src/main/scala/sha3` directory
+3. All scala files in `src/test/scala/sha3`
+4. A screenshot of the output of the final test `sbt 'testOnly sha3.Sha3AccelSpec'`***

 ## Acknowledgements

 This lab is an updated version of SP17 CS250's lab 1.
 Many people have contributed to versions of this lab over the years.
 Contributors include Colin Schmidt, James Martin, Yunsup Lee, Christopher Yarp, Brian Zimmer, Rimas Avizienis, Ben Keller, Krste Asanovic,